 Picture 8 (Look at the changes in the pig shape)

-The story progresses to the eleventh spread, where Mr. Zhu and his two children are sniffing for food on the floor when Mrs. Zhu enters.
-Everyone immediately recognizes the mother’s shadow as an image of the Virgin Mary.
-However, following the previous clue of “sofa = mother,” we also notice that on this page, the sofa is deliberately left empty, unoccupied (compared to the fourth and sixth spreads), perhaps hinting at the mother’s absence, leaving the family without support.
+The story unfolds on the eleventh double-page spread, where Mr. Zhu is with his two children, sniffing food on the floor, when Mrs. Zhu walks in.
+Everyone immediately notices that the mother’s silhouette is that of the Virgin Mary.
+However, following the earlier clue that “sofa = mother,” we also discover that the sofa on this page is deliberately left empty, with no one sitting on it (compared to the fourth and sixth double-page spreads).
+This likely hints at the mother’s absence, suggesting that the family has lost its support.

 http://landaishu.zhongwenlink.com/home/upload20083/20108317049739.jpg